gibbona1/learning_app/README.md

         - [x] move item from level 0 to 1 when done and delete lesson
         - [x] create, get all, get by id, delete
         - [x] make lesson page
+        - [x] lesson unlock
         - [ ] recreate if item reset
+    - [ ] reviewSession (combines all reviews ready for review)
+        - [x] UI [display audio, spectrogram, metadata]
+        - [x] text box for answer
+        - [x] disable next review button until answered
+        - [x] prev review, disable if first etc
+        - [ ] multiple choice (hint)
+        - [x] create new review whether correct or incorrect with associated times etc.
+    - [ ] ungradedSession (select some items to review, no change to items)
+    - [ ] Review scheduler
+    - [ ] Lesson creator (teacher, admin) probably just permissions based
+    - [ ] Assign students to teacher (classroom model perhaps)
+    - [ ] general components
+        - [x] Navigation tabs/buttons
+        - [x] Connect to AWS to load sounds
+        - [ ] make sure user can't go over max level, same with item. need to have way to make date blank
         - [ ] Modularize common scripts
-- [ ] Get Birdcall mnemonics
-- [ ] Open database of bird images (possible hint)
-- [x] Navigation tabs/buttons
         - [ ] Modern styling

+- [ ] Stats:
+    - [x] upcoming reviews by hour next 24 hours
+    - [ ] show activity (last 24 hours, average per hour in lifetime)
+    - [ ] Level progression timing, projections for finishing level

 - [ ] Testing
     - [ ] Backend (Node.js/Express API)
         - [ ] Unit Tests:
             - [ ] Use Jest for testing individual functions and logic.
             - [ ] Create mocks and stubs for external services and databases to isolate unit tests.
         - [ ] Route/Integration Tests:
             - [ ] Use Supertest with Jest to test your Express routes.
             - [ ] Write tests to make HTTP requests to your API endpoints and assert the responses.
         - [ ] Database Seed Scripts:
             - [ ] Create scripts to seed your database with dummy data before tests.
             - [ ] Write cleanup scripts to remove test data after testing.
         - [ ] Mocking and Stubs:
             - [ ] Utilize Jest to mock external modules and services.
             - [ ] Create stubs for database interactions to avoid hitting the actual database in tests.
         - [ ] Code Coverage:
             - [ ] Use Istanbul (nyc) with Jest to generate code coverage reports.
             - [ ] Aim for high code coverage while ensuring tests are meaningful.
     - [ ] Frontend Testing (React Components)
         - [ ] Unit and Component Tests:
             - [ ] Use Jest and React Testing Library to test individual components.
             - [ ] Test component rendering and user interactions.
         - [ ] Mocking Hooks and Contexts:
             - [ ] Mock custom hooks and context providers if necessary to isolate components for testing.
         - [ ] Snapshot Testing:
             - [ ] Optionally use Jest's snapshot testing to ensure UI does not change unexpectedly.
     - [ ] End-to-End Testing
         - [ ] Cypress or Puppeteer:
             - [ ] Set up Cypress or Puppeteer for end-to-end testing.
             - [ ] Write tests that simulate real user interactions from the frontend through to the backend.
     - [ ] Continuous Integration and Continuous Deployment (CI/CD)
         - [ ] Setup CI/CD Pipeline:
             - [ ] Use tools like GitHub Actions, GitLab CI/CD, or CircleCI.
             - [ ] Configure the pipeline to run tests on every push or pull request.
             - [ ] Automate deployment on successful builds/tests to staging or production environments.
-- [x] Connect to AWS to load sounds
-- [x] Lesson unlock
-- [ ] Review scheduler
-- [ ] Level progression timing
-- [ ] Lesson creator (teacher, admin) probably just permissions based
-- [ ] Assign students to teacher (classroom model perhaps)
-- [ ] Stats:
-    - [x] upcoming reviews by hour next 24 hours
-    - [ ] show activity (last 24 hours, average per hour in lifetime)
-    - [ ] projections for finishing level